3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Preliminaries

+In this section, we primarily introduce 3DGS to the readers.
+More background, including Neural Implicit Fields~\cite{liao2024ov} and Point-based Rendering~\cite{zhang2021progressive}, is described in \textbf{Supplementary-A}.

-3D Gaussian Splatting~\cite{kerbl20233d} combines the advantages of neural implicit field and point-based rendering methods, achieving the high-fidelity rendering quality of the former while maintaining the real-time rendering capability of the latter, as shown in Fig.~\ref{fig12}.
-Specifically, 3DGS defines points in the point cloud as 3D Gaussian primitives with volumetric density:\\
+3DGS~\cite{kerbl20233d} combines the advantages of neural implicit field and point-based rendering methods, achieving the high-fidelity rendering quality of the former while maintaining the real-time rendering capability of the latter.
+Specifically, as shown in Fig.~\ref{fig12}, 3DGS defines points in the point cloud as 3D Gaussian primitives with volumetric density:\\

 where $\bm{\Sigma}$ is the 3D covariance matrix and $\bm{x}$ is the position from the point (Gaussian mean) $\bm{\mu}$.
 To ensure the semi-positive definiteness of the covariance matrix, 3DGS reparameterizes the covariance matrix as a combination of a rotation matrix $\bm{R}$ and a scaling matrix $\bm{S}$:\\